sjneph/cutnm/README.md

 result.txt will contain the columns in first-table.txt in the same order they appear in second-table.txt Some of the extra bits of awk and tr are just to give a little flavor to common problems.
-In order, awk grabs the first line of the file (column names), tr changes tabs to newlines, and awk grabs the subset that start with "Indiv-", which is useful since cutnm currently only works with fixed sting exact matches.
+In order, awk grabs the first line of the file (column names), tr changes tabs to newlines, and awk grabs the subset that start with "Indiv-", which is useful since cutnm currently only works with fixed string exact matches.

+In the even that you pass in a non-existent column name, say XYZ, the output will have XYZ_NOTFOUND, followed by NOTFOUND for all remaining rows.

 cutnm is just a bash script wrapping an awk statement.
 It might become more sophisticated in time.
 I use it when dealing with large matrices, because I get tired of counting out to column 73.